Get competitive quotes from top companies.See Your Rates

 Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
 In New Jersey, the percentage of the population that’s female is 51.2%, and the percentage that’s male is 48.8%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Health History - While most of us have one or two minor health issues, if you have been diagnosed with a serious illness, or if you have a family history of such illnesses, this can have a significant impact on your rates.
+Health History - If you've been diagnosed with or have a family history of serious illnesses,it can impact your rates.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in New Jersey, where skiing and hunting are common recreational activities.

 Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in New Jersey in 2009, the rate of marriage for people over 15 was 28.1 per 1,000 people, the rate of divorce was 12.1 per 1,000 people, and the rate of widowhood was 11.1 per 1,000 people.
+According to the US Census, in New Jersey in 2009, the rate of marriage for people over 15 was 28.1 per 1,000 people.
+The rate of divorce was 12.1 per 1,000 people.
+And the rate of widowhood was 11.1 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous.
 The most common job in New Jersey, proportionally, is a marriage and family therapist.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 15.7% of New Jersey adults smoked cigarettes – about 1,085,000 adults.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a policy’s premiums is the value of the policy.
+Value of Policy - One of the largest contributing factors to a policy’s premiums is the value of the policy.
 As with anything, you get what you pay for; the more protection that you purchase, the higher the premiums.

 As of 2013, the adult obesity rate in New Jersey was 26.3%.
 This makes New Jersey the #39 most obese state.
 Overall, the average obesity rate in the US is 34.9%.